FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate Human Resources and consulting.

 He/she is also too cowardly and ill-prepared to fire the employee directly.
-This would likely involve defending his/her decision to HR, company lawyers, upper management, and/or a government agency (i.e., should the employee file for unemployment or wrongful discharge).
+This would likely involve defending his/her decision to HR, company lawyers, upper management, and/or a government agency (e.g., if the employee files for unemployment or wrongful discharge).

-The sneaky smart manager wants to save face and avoid conflict so s/he takes the passive-aggressive way out by attempting to make the employee miserable enough to quit.
-But this, too, has its risks — especially if the reason the employee is "unwanted" has anything to do with unlawful discrimination, retaliation, whistle-blowing, etc.
+The sneaky smart manager wants to save face and avoid conflict—as well as the inevitable consequences of managerial decisions—so s/he takes the passive-aggressive way out by attempting to make the employee miserable enough to quit.
+But this, too, has its risks, especially if the reason the employee is "unwanted" has anything to do with unlawful discrimination, retaliation, whistle-blowing, etc.

 An employee who feels they have been "forced" to quit may complain of constructive discharge, meaning it was not their free and voluntary choice to resign, but because the employer deliberately made working conditions so intolerable that any reasonable person would have felt obligated to make such a change.2 Constructive discharge is often challenging to prove, however.

 Important Note: If you have questions about your particular situation, always consult an attorney in your jurisdiction, preferably before you quit.

 Below are 12 ways that sneaky and smart managers typically use to target unwanted employees.
 They cleverly wear down disliked and low-performing employees until they shout "mercy" with a resignation letter.
 Chances are, if you truly are an unwanted employee, then you'll recognize more than a few techniques.